harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/gad-7-vs-cbcl.md

 ## GAD-7 vs CBCL: A Comparative Analysis using Harmony

-The Generalised Anxiety Disorder Assessment (GAD-7) and Child Behaviour Checklist (CBCL) are vital tools used in psychology to assess respective levels of generalised anxiety disorder and child behavior issues.
-Each tool consists of a multitude of factors, requiring careful examination and a comparative analysis to fully understand the recurring behavioral patterns.
+The Generalised Anxiety Disorder Assessment (GAD-7) and Child Behaviour Checklist (CBCL) are vital tools used in psychology to assess respective levels of generalised anxiety disorder and child behaviour issues.
+Each tool consists of a multitude of factors, requiring careful examination and a comparative analysis to fully understand the recurring behavioural patterns.

 ## Compare the items in GAD-7 English and CBCL